Curvature-slope correlation of nuclear symmetry energy and its imprints on the crust-core transition, radius and tidal deformability of canonical neutron stars: Summary and conclusions

-We found that the $K_{\rm{sym}}-L$ correlation affects significantly both the crust-core transition density and pressure, and also has strong imprints on the radius and tidal deformability of canonical neutron stars when the L values are less than about 60 MeV.
-The effects are especially strong when the slope L is close to about 40 MeV which is roughly the lower limit of its currently known fiducial value.
-We also examined whether existing tidal deformability data from LIGO/VIRGO's observation of GW170817 an the NS radius data from NICER's recent observation of PSR J0030+0451 can help distinguish the three different $K_{\rm{sym}}-L$ correlations considered, and how well they can constrain the L parameter.
-Consistently with earlier findings in the literature, they can put some useful constraints on L. However, they can not distinguish the three different $K_{\rm{sym}}-L$ correlations studied.
+The astrophysical imprints of $K_{\rm{sym}}-L$ correlation can potentially help better constrain the poorly known high-density behavior of nuclear symmetry energy.
+In particular, if a unique $K_{\rm{sym}}-L$ correlation can be firmly established by observations/experiments, it will facilitate the extraction of the very poorly known $K_{\rm{sym}}$ parameter progressively from the relatively better determined L value.
+We thus also examined whether existing tidal deformability data from LIGO/VIRGO's observation of GW170817 an the NS radius data from NICER's recent observation of PSR J0030+0451 can help distinguish the three different $K_{\rm{sym}}-L$ correlations considered, and how well they can constrain the L parameter.
+Consistently with earlier findings in the literature, they can put some useful constraints on L. Unfortunately, they can not distinguish the three different $K_{\rm{sym}}-L$ correlations studied.
 Nevertheless, more precise measurements of especially independent radius and tidal deformability data from multiple observables holds the strong promise of pinning down the curvature-slope correlation, thus help constrain the high-density behavior of nuclear symmetry energy.\\

 {\bf Acknowledgments}\\ We thank Drs.
 Wen-Jie Xie and Nai-Bo Zhang for helpful discussions.
 This work was supported in part by the U.S. Department of Energy, Office of Science, under Award Number DE-SC0013702, the CUSTIPEN (China-U.S. Theory Institute for Physics with Exotic Nuclei) under the US Department of Energy Grant No. DE-SC0009971, and a NASA Texas Space Grant Consortium Graduate Fellowship.